graceh3/sustainably/About.md

 While our beta concept works only on bags, we plan to expand into other product categories such as shoes and clothings in the near future.

 2. Plan
-(a) Research ethical brands - we needed a reliable data source for information on ethical brands that sell bags in order to consolidate all the data.
+(a) Research ethical brands - we relied on the robust rating system of Good On You to determine which ethical brands to recommend.
+They've rated over 2k brands on dimensions aroud how companies treat their workers, the environment, and animals.
 (c) Get data -
 (d) Train the model - we worked with a deep-learning model to extract image features (e) Determine a similarity metric -